 Trim | 302 1st Street

-Uncle Milton’s Cafe | 1119 Jefferson Street
+Uncle Milton’s Cafe | Catering Only

 Jersey City

-All For The Wag | Jersey City + Hoboken
+All For The Wag | 205 15th Street

 Beauty Within Hair Salon | 96 Central Avenue

 This hair salon is operated by Marsha Agusto, who is of Puerto Rican descent.
-Beauty Within offers full hair and nail services for women, as well as a barber section for men with the well-known professional barber and Jersey City native, Rennie Sosa, who is of Dominican descent.
+Beauty Within has full hair and nail services for women, as well as a barber section for men with the well-known professional barber and Jersey City native, Rennie Sosa, who is of Dominican descent.
 In the wake of Hurricane Maria, Marsha raised money to fly to Puerto Rico to provide free hair services to locals who were affected by the devastating destruction.

 Crema | 1 Duncan Avenue

 Crema coffee shop is owned by Frederico who is of Argentinian descent.
 The shop was opened in 2018, something Frederico always wanted to do.
 He treasures the opportunity to open his doors every morning and welcome locals into what he calls his living room.
-Crema specializes in coffee drinks, small cafe bites including Argentinian empanadas, desserts, and ice cream.
+Crema specializes in coffee drinks, as well as small cafe bites including Argentinian empanadas, desserts, and ice cream.

 Cupcakes By Jeannie | Online

 Cupcakes by Jeannie is a pastry business that also operates out of a food truck that parks in Jersey City, mainly in the downtown area or McGinley Square.
 The business is owned by Jeannie Colon and operated alongside her sister Sonia Vasquez, who are of Puerto Rican descent.
 The Jersey City BNR sisters create unique cakes, cupcakes, cake pops, and other treats for personal and corporate celebrations as well as holidays.
-The truck carries cupcakes of all flavors, some of which include tres leches, dulce de leche, salted caramel, chocolate cookies and cream, and much more.
+The truck carries cupcakes of all flavors, some of which include tres leches, dulce de leche, salted caramel, chocolate cookies + cream, and much more.
 Pro-tip, don’t miss out on the holiday kits that are perfect for any age.
 To locate the truck, follow the sisters on Instagram, as they post where they are parked on a weekly basis.

-Doody Free Girl | 189 Brunswick Street
+Doody Free Girl | 189 Brunswick Street Studio D

 Doody Free Girl is a colon hydrotherapy practice founded by Jen Gonzalez, who is of Cuban and Chinese descent.
 Jen administers gravity colonics, a fast and gentle way to detox your bowels.
 On her website, she blogs about her bathroom experiences for the sake of helping readers combat bathroom anxiety and inspiring them to just let it go.
 Additionally, she hand makes “Bathroom Soy Travel Candles” scented with lemongrass essential oil and complete with “Doody Free Girl Shit-Anywhere” matches.